Batteries In Series Vs. Parallel - Which Is Better?

 Batteries in Series vs. Parallel: Which is Right for Me?

-Stumped on whether to put your batteries in series vs. parallel?
-Ultimately, the method you use depends on the needs of the applications you’re trying to power.
+Stumped about putting your batteries in series vs. parallel?
+Ultimately, the best method depends on the needs of the applications you’re powering.

 Let’s take a look at the advantages and disadvantages of each method.